port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/azure-pipelines.md

 import requests
 import json

-# These are the credentials passed by the 'port' context to your environment variables
+# These are the credentials passed by the variables of your pipeline to your tasks and in to your env
 CLIENT_ID = os.environ['PORT_CLIENT_ID']
 CLIENT_SECRET = os.environ['PORT_CLIENT_SECRET']